textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

 api_instance = TextMagic::TextMagicApi.new

-country = '\"GB\"' # String | Two-letter dedicated number country ISO code.
+country = '\"GB\"' # String | The 2-letter dedicated number country ISO code.

 opts = {
   prefix: 447155, # Integer | Desired number prefix.
-Should include country code (i.e. 447 for UK phone number format).
+Should include the country code (i.e. 447 for UK phone number format).
 Leave blank to get all the available numbers for the specified country.
   tollfree: 0 # Integer | Should we show only tollfree numbers (tollfree available only for US).
 }